TileDB-Inc/TileDB-PyBabylonJS/README.md

 [![Build Status](https://dev.azure.com/TileDB-Inc/CI/_apis/build/status/TileDB-Inc.TileDB-PyBabylonJS?branchName=main)](https://dev.azure.com/TileDB-Inc/CI/_build/latest?definitionId=37&branchName=main)

-BabylonJS widget
+The TileDB-PyBabylonJS library is a geospatial data visualization Python library that interactively visualizes TileDB arrays with [Babylon.js](https://www.babylonjs.com) in a Jupyter notebook widget.

 ## Installation

+This project is available from [PyPI](https://pypi.org/project/pybabylonjs/) and can be installed with `pip`:
-You can install using `pip`:
+You can install using `pip`:`

 ```bash
 pip install pybabylonjs